shovon095/NIST-GenAI-Text-to-Text-2024/README.md

 - Provides an interface to **manually label or confirm** the final decision
 - Optionally records decisions to improve future training data

-This tool helps simulate an **active learning process** where human reviewers guide the refinement of discriminator labels.

-> No model training or inference is done here — it is a **human-in-the-loop evaluator** powered by precomputed model outputs.

 ---